 Interesting Facts About Watford

 Watford is a major regional centre in the northern home counties.
-Hertfordshire County Council designates Watford and Stevenage to be its major sub-regional centers, heading its list of preferred sites for retail development.
-The High Street is the main focus of activity at night having a high concentration of the town’s bars, clubs, and restaurants.
-The primary shopping area is the Harlequin Shopping Centre, a large purpose-built indoor mall with over 140 shops, restaurants, and cafes built during the 1990s, which opened officially in June 1992.
+Hertfordshire County Council designates Watford and Stevenage to be its major sub-regional centres, heading its list of preferred sites for retail development.
+The High Street is the main focus of activity at night having a high concentration of the town’s bars, clubs and restaurants.
+The primary shopping area is the Harlequin Shopping Centre, a large purpose-built indoor mall with over 140 shops, restaurants and cafes built during the 1990s, opened officially in June 1992.